 EMU’s undergraduate major is uniquely enriched by the presence of the Center for Justice and Peacebuilding on campus which draws peace practitioners from around the world.

 A major in peacebuilding and development consists of 45-48 SH.
 See the course catalog for course descriptions and curriculum info.

 Understanding social change

-This major provides a foundation understanding social justice and intentional social change through peacebuilding and development.
-It prepares students for graduate study and/or careers in the field of social justice and social change.
+This major provides a foundation for understanding social justice and helps student implement intentional social change through peacebuilding and development.
+It also prepares students for graduate study and/or careers in the field of social justice and social change.
 Our graduates are working right now in peacebuilding and conflict transformation, international development, community development, or related fields.